analog-garage/mkdocstrings-python-xref/docs/relative-crossref.md

 * If the path begins with a single `.` then it will be expanded relative to the path of the doc-string in which it occurs.

-    As a deprecated special case, if the current doc-string is for a function or method, then `.` will instead be expanded relative to the function's parent (i.e. the same as `^.`).
-    This will turn into an error in a future version.

 * If the path begins with `(c)`, that will be replaced by the path of the class that contains the doc-string